NVIDIA/NVFlare/CODE_OF_CONDUCT.md

 ## Overview

-Define the code of conduct followed and enforced by the NVFlare project.
+Define the code of conduct followed and enforced by the NVIDIA FLARE project.

 ### Intended audience